msp-strath/cs208-logic/pages/pred-logic-intro.md

    I'm happy with this one.
    ```

-9. There is at most one red tree.
+9. “There is at most one red tree”.

    ```formulaentry {id=saying-ex9}
    ```